 Setup of AS Demand Curves (ASDC) under Real-Time Co-optimization

 Under RT Co-optimization of energy and AS, the AS requirements for each type of AS (e.g. Reg-Up, Reg-Down, RRS, Non-Spin, SOR, NSOR) to be procured are modeled as a demand curve.
-The AS demand curves for AS serve the same purpose as the Power Balance Penalty Curve for energy, i.e. the AS demand curve will set the price (MCPC) under the respective AS shortage conditions.
+The AS demand curves serve the same purpose as the Power Balance Penalty Curve for energy, i.e. the AS demand curve will set the price (MCPC) under the respective AS shortage conditions.

 Two approaches are currently being discussed.
 One approach is to develop a process to disaggregate the ORDC into the individual ASDCs.
 In this approach, any change to the ORDC (changing minimum contingency level, shifting of mean or standard deviation) will get reflected in the individual ASDC.
 Note that with this approach, aggregating the individual ASDCs will reproduce the relevant ORDC.